Please download our publications below:

 This is about your academic integrity, not your moral character.
 It often happens that students violate the code unintentionally (for example, they take notes from a source and then forget that what they have written is not really their own words).
 You are only being asked to admit that you violated the code; we realize that violations can be unintentional.

 Many academic integrity violations are a result of stress and other mitigating factors.
 You may want to enclose additional materials with your signed letter, giving the dean some indication of the factors that led to the violation.
 This information will not make the violation go away, but it will give your dean a sense of what was happening from your perspective.
+You also can use this information to request a change from a Class 1 to a Class 2 violation.

 If you have been falsely accused, you should ask for an appeal.
 Do not sign the letter from the dean indicating guilt.
 Instead, send the dean a letter explaining your view that you did not do what you are accused of doing, and requesting an appeal.